igorw/weblog/posts/2013-02-02-http-kernel-middlewares.md

 middleware.
 If the redirect depends on app-specific context it makes sense to not have the webserver do it.

+**Error handling**.
+If all of the inside `handle` calls are done with `$catch` set to `false`, it should be possible to handle all of those errors at the middleware layer.
+Obviously this needs some tweaking, since certain errors are app-specific and need special care.

 There's so many more things you can do.
 Middlewares thrive at adding application functionality in a decoupled manner.